salesforce/offline-app-developer-starter-kit/README.md

 ## Deploy Components and Quick Actions

-Before you can run a quick action based on a Lightning web component, you need to deploy the relevant code artifacts to your org.
+Before you can run a quick action based on a Lightning web component, you must deploy the relevant code artifacts to your org.
 Components and quick actions can be deployed via the CLI or VS Code.

 Using CLI: